koutsomi/academic-homepage/content/publications/conferences.md

   # Choose how many columns the section has.
 Valid values: 1 or 2.
   columns = "2"
 +++
+- ***Dimitrios A. Koutsomitropoulos***.
+Validating Ontology-based Annotations of Biomedical Resources using Zero-shot Learning.
+In Proc. of the The 12th International Conference on Computational Systems-Biology and Bioinformatics (CSBio2021).
+ACM ICPS, to appear. ([pdf](../pdf/csbio2021.pdf))

 - Xenofon Pournaras and ***Dimitrios A. Koutsomitropoulos***.
 Deep Learning on the Web: State-of-the-art Object Detection using Web-based Client-side Frameworks.
 In *Proc. of the 11th Int.
 Conference on Information, Intelligence, Systems and Applications (IISA)*, pp.1-8.
 IEEE, 2020. ([pdf](../pdf/iisa2020.pdf))

 - ***Dimitrios A. Koutsomitropoulos*** and Andreas D. Andriopoulos.
 Automated MeSH Indexing of Biomedical Literature using Contextualized Word Representations.
 In *Proc. of the 16th Int.
 Conference on Artificial Intelligence Applications and Innovations (AIAI), IFIP AICT vol. 583,* pp. 343-354.
 Springer, 2020.  ([pdf](../pdf/aiai2020.pdf))